 - Contra Costa County Bar Association (Member)

-- California Attorneys for Criminal Justice (Member)
+- California Attorneys for Criminal Justice (Board of Directors)

 - National Association of Criminal Defense Lawyers (Member)